 Under the provisions of Section 3345.32 of the Ohio Revised Code, all males between the ages of 18 and 26 attending a state-assisted college or university in Ohio are required to be registered with the Selective Service System or be charged a tuition surcharge equal to that charged non-resident students.
 Students may be exempt from registering on the basis of one criteria on a list of exceptions.
-Selective Service Compliance forms are available in the Records Office.
+Selective Service Compliance questions should be directed to the Records Office.